Storm damage creates troubled commute for some

-NEW YORK CITY (WABC) --Metro North service is mostly back to normal Wednesday after a hectic evening full of cancelations due to a powerful thunderstorm.
+NEW YORK CITY (WABC) --Metro North service is mostly back to normal Wednesday after a hectic evening full of cancellations due to a powerful thunderstorm.

 Service in and out of Grand Central Terminal was suspended Tuesday night due to the severe weather, and the terminal was jammed with more than 25,000 commuters at the height of rush hour.
 Officials say multiple downed trees on the tracks were to blame.